 When a buyer is searching for homes for sale, we have all seen the different range of pricing.
 Some are $625,000, or $699,999, etc. Then there is the occasional $625,754.
 You wonder how someone comes up with this number.
 There is no rhyme or reason.
-There are sellers that like the combination of these numbers.
+Some sellers like the combination of these numbers.
 These scattered numbers will not help your home stand out or look better in the searches than any other home on the market.
 If anything, it may even hurt you.

 4- Different Pricing Strategy

 Another strategy that does well is pricing right under the rounded number of where the market is.
 Many studies have shown that pricing a home just below a rounded number works on emotions.
-For example, let’s just say that your home shows a value of $600,000.
+For example, let’s say that your home shows a value of $600,000.
 It would be advised to price it at $599,000.
-It is only $1,000.00 right?
+It is only $1,000.00, right?
 However, it looks and feels like such a better deal than a home that has a 6 in front of it.
 It is the same as going to a store such as Target or Staples.
-You never find something priced at $20.00 or $30.00 dollars.
+You never find something priced at $20.00 or 30.00 dollars.
 It will always be $19.99 or $29.99.
-The same holds true for selling a house.
+The same holds for selling a house.

-5- Price Your Home According to the Market
+5- Price Your Home According To The Market

 The market does not care how much you need or want.
 The market is and will be what the market is at that given time when you decide to sell your house.
 With this being said, markets change very quickly.
 You may be in a seller’s market today, but depending on what may happen in your city or town, this can quickly evolve into a buyers market.
 So, make sure that you and your Realtor stay on top of current events and price your home accordingly.
 Remember, not only do you have to sell it to a buyer, but you are also having to justify the price with the appraiser and the bank that the buyer is getting their mortgage from.